ParsaSoroush/Workout-Tracker/APIDocumentation.md

   "message": "Logout successful.
 Please delete token on client."
 }
 ```
-⬆️ **It means logout was successful, client should delete the token** ⬆️
+⬆️ **It means logout was successful, client will delete the token** ⬆️

 ---